dylancraven/MetaAnalysis_Course/pages/Day4.md

 Cumulative meta-analysis
 ------------------------

 This method tests whether effect sizes have shifted over time.
+It fits the model by iteratively adding observations in the order that we designate.

 ``` r
 re_wt<-rma(LRR, LRR_var, data=curtis_WT)